-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://uta.pressbooks.pub/ teamworkinstructorquide/?p=209
+An interactive or media element has been excluded from this version of the text.
+You can view it online here: https://uta.pressbooks.pub/ teamworkinstructorguide/?p=209

-PART II CONSIDERATIONS FOR ONLINE GROUP/ TEAMWORK
+CONSIDERATIONS FOR ONLINE GROUP/

 This section includes suggestions for how to effectively implement teamwork in an online course setting.